akmed772/dosvax/README_PS55.txt

 A. Create a hard disk image with bximage (included in Bochs), and mount it before BOOT.

 Q. It seems the EMM386 device driver prevents DOS from booting.
 Is this necessary for Japanese DOS or DOS/V to work?
-A. No. EMM386 (EMS memory) is used by the Japanese input method (IBMMKK).
+A. No. EMM386 (EMS memory) is used by the optional Japanese input method (IBMMKK).

 Q. The DOSBox emulation hangs up or shuts down when an application is running.
 A. Japanese DOS has many extra functions that are not supported by the English version of DOS and DOSBox.
 Try booting the Japanese DOS and run it.
 However, a few softwares use a graphics mode that is not supported by DOSVAX.

 Q. What's the Japanese DOS?
 Is it different from Japanese DOS/V?
 A. In this document, the Japanese DOS refers to IBM DOS K3.x, J.4.0x and J5.0x.
-The display driver of Japanese DOS is designed for IBM proprietary video card called the Display Adapter while DOS/V is designed to run on the generic VGA.
-Not only the video memory address, the Japanese DOS is very different from DOS/V, and most applications developed for Japanese DOS will not work on DOS/V. The opposite is the same too.
+The display driver of Japanese DOS is designed for IBM's proprietary video card called the Display Adapter while DOS/V is designed to run on the generic VGA.
+Not only the video memory address, the Japanese DOS is very different from DOS/V. Most applications developed for Japanese DOS will not work on DOS/V. The opposite is the same too.

 Q. I have DOS K3.x or Jx.x for PS/55, but it cannot run on the emulator.
-A. There are some variants of the Display Adapter, but all adapters doesn't have the BIOS.
-Instead of the hardware coding, the Japanese IBM DOS provides BIOS functions, and absorbs differences in individual hardwares.
-This means there are various versions of Japanese DOS, and some of them won't run on the emulator.
+A. There are some variations of the Display Adapter, but all adapters doesn't have the BIOS.
+Instead of the hardware coding, the Japanese IBM DOS provides video BIOS functions, and absorbs differences in individual hardwares.
+This means there are various versions of Japanese DOS for PS/55, and some of them won't run on the emulator.
 DOSVAX emulates the PS/55 Model 5550-S, T and V. Please check the system requirements of your operating system and software, and it must support above hardwares.

 Q. Does this have compatibility with the Multistation 5550 (known as IBM 5550 outside Japan)?
 A. I've never use the Multistation 5550, but I guess PS/55 Japanese DOS is designed to run 5550 applications.
 Low-level softwares such as operating systems may not run.